SamPooni/wabbit/SillyWabbit/README.rst

    ... see the output ...

-The `wabbit.py` program is running each program in an interpreter which is sort of similar to the compiler theis projcet implements except that everything runs a lot slower.
+The `wabbit.py` program is running each program in an interpreter which is sort of similar to the compiler this projcet implements except that everything runs a lot slower.